Level 2 & 3

 Reflecting on an example of when you prioritised tasks during a heavy workload, is a positive way to show competency in a role and demonstrates organisational skills.
 This question can also give an indication of how well you react in an urgent situation.

 An answer to this question requires an element of story telling and is a good time to show your positive traits and team – player qualities.
 You could discuss compromising and finding a solution to suit each person involved etc.

 Strengths – Mention two or three strengths (for example, communicating effectively, time management and organisational skills) and give an example of one of them.

 Weaknesses – This is where you can show you are honest, can self-evaluate and are keen to improve.
 Choose a positive aspect of your personality and mention how this can be slightly detrimental.

-Although this is slightly personal this gives the employer an insight into yourself as a person as well as the roles you may wish to progress to.
-For example, motivation to build a successful career in the sector or your passion to work with children and young people, mentioning what makes you want to work with them.
+Although this is slightly personal, this gives the employer an insight into yourself as a person as well as the roles you may wish to progress to.
+For example, motivation to build a successful career in the sector to work with children and young people, also mention what makes you want to work with them.